Please note there is a new online request process that replaces ALL previous paper forms.

 After Document Check, scholars may complete university procedures such as Right Start or department on-boarding.

 OIS conducts Scholar Orientation on the second Tuesday of each month.
+Please note that in February 2019, the orientation will be held on the first Tuesday of the month, February 5th.
 Scholars are required to attend the next available session.
 Dependents are welcome to attend the orientation.